postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 "urring"
 ```

-## Get the string before the first occurance of a pattern
+## Get the string before the first occurrence of a pattern

-Returns the substring before the specified occurance of `subscription` .
-If `subscription` was not found it would return the whole string
+Returns the substring before the specified occurrence of `subscription` .
+If `subscription` is not found it returns the entire string.

 ### FQL